Gary Wilson (cricketer)

 Gary Craig Wilson (born 5 February 1986) is a former Irish cricketer from Northern Ireland, who is a wicket-keeper and right-handed batsman.
 He played for Ireland in Tests, One Day Internationals and Twenty20 Internationals, with his first appearance for the national side coming in 2005.
 He was one of the eleven cricketers to play in Ireland's first ever Test match, against Pakistan, in May 2018.
 In June 2018, he was named captain of Ireland's T20I side, a role he held until November 2019.
 On 19 March 2021, Wilson announced his retirement from professional cricket.
+He is the current head coach of the Ireland team.

 Domestic and T20 career

 Wilson played county cricket for Derbyshire in England's domestic competitions, having previously appeared for Surrey.
 He had played for Surrey's first team from 2008 to 2016.

 He was Surrey captain for the latter part of the 2014 season, following injury to Graeme Smith, and was awarded his cap in the same season.
 Wilson signed a three-year contract with Derbyshire on 19 September 2016, and the following year, he captained the club to the quarterfinals of the T20 Blast, only the second time Derbyshire had gone so far in the competition.

 In a match against Leicestershire in August 2010, Wilson scored his maiden first-class century, beating his previous best score of 62.
 His 125 runs came from 235 balls while batting at number six.
 It was harder work securing a county starting berth, as he was tried in different top-order positions without consistent success, but Surrey persisted with him in the middle order and he was a regular starter in 2013, making only his second Championship hundred.

 Wilson played for the Northern Knights in the 2018 Inter-Provincial Trophy, featuring in one match against Munster Reds at Cork.

 In July 2019, he was selected to play for the Belfast Titans in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.